ViaVersionMCP/ViaLoadingBase/README.md

 A `1.8.x` Minecraft client for example would need `ViaVersion + ViaBackwards + ViaRewind`. <br>
 A `1.12.x` Minecraft client for example would need `ViaVersion + ViaBackwards`. <br>
 A `1.19.x` Minecraft client, for example, would need `ViaVersion`. <br>

-If a new Minecraft versions is released, you can just change the ViaProtocolHack version to the Minecraft version
 ## Example implementation:
 ```java
 import com.viaversion.viaversion.api.connection.UserConnection;